zarf-dev/proposals/0048-schema-update-process/README.md

 Zarf publishes a JSON schema, see the [current version](https://raw.githubusercontent.com/zarf-dev/zarf/refs/heads/main/zarf.schema.json).
 Users often use editor integrations to have built-in schema validation for zarf.yaml files.
 This strategy is [referenced in the docs](https://docs.zarf.dev/ref/dev/#vscode).
 The Zarf schema is also included in the [schemastore](https://github.com/SchemaStore/schemastore/blob/ae724e07880d0b7f8458f17655003b3673d3b773/src/schemas/json/zarf.json) repository.

 Zarf will use the if/then/else features of the json schema to conditionally apply a schema based on the `apiVersion`.
 If the `apiVersion` is `v1alpha1` then the schema will evaluate the zarf.yaml file according to the v1alpha1 schema.
 If the `apiVersion` is v1beta1 then the zarf.yaml will be evaluated according to the v1beta1 schema.
 It's useful to have a single schema file, so that user's text editors handle different API versions without file specific annotations.
-Zarf may still create or publish individual versioned schemas.
+Zarf will still create and utilize individual version schemas.

+### Introducing a new API version

+A maintainer must do the following to introduce a new API version.

+1. Create the struct for the API version.
+1. Create the conversion function for the struct, for instance, `v1beta1.ConvertToGeneric(pkg)` and `v1beta1.ConvertFromGeneric(pkg)`.
+1. Create the new version specific schema and update the general schema to include the latest schema version.
+1. Update all function signatures and structs to accept fields from the new schema.

 ### Test Plan